Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 The metallic, industrial appearance of the LS40 is well-planned.
 It gives the headset a sleek, professional look while still managing to seem…well, badass.
 However, behind that design waits a surprising amount of comfort.
-The headband includes a switched cushioning bumper more comfortable than the usual headband cushions.
-There are two metal hangers protruding from either side of the headband, that elegantly encircle each ear cup.
+The headband includes a switched cushioning bumper that is more comfortable than the usual headband cushions.
+Two metal hangers protruding from either side of the headband, elegantly encircle each ear cup.
 The earcups themselves may be large and weighty (the headset clocks in at a hefty 12.5 ounces), but they are backed by surprisingly cushy pleather pads that sink deep around your ears.
-It’s a little odd then, that the passive noise cancellation properties aren’t better on this headset (external noises easily permeate), but it is good to see that the style didn’t come at the cost of any comfort.
+It’s a little odd that the passive noise cancellation properties aren’t better on this headset (external noises easily permeate), but it is good to see that the style didn’t come at the cost of any comfort.
 Check out our Mad Catz Tritton ASK 100 review if you like your headphones to stand out.
 Additionally, you can read our review of the Limited Edition Call of Duty Black Ops Tritton headset.

 The earcups are also adjustable, but not in an annoying way: They are set on rigid, slow-moving pivot sections that allow for slow adjustments without the usual flopping earcups, another sign of the careful LS40 design.
-You can also see the smart decision making when it comes to buttons on the headset: There are two true buttons, one for power and one for EQ settings on either earcup.
-The left ear cup also has the wireless-mode power switch, and an LED indicator that shows connectivity and power levels.
+You can also see the smart decision-making when it comes to buttons on the headset: There are two true buttons, one for power and one for EQ settings on either earcup.
+The left ear cup also has a wireless-mode power switch and an LED indicator that shows connectivity and power levels.
 The backs of the earcups swivel to control different types of volume as well, and you tap them to mute.
 The right ear cup rotates to control the mic volume, and rotating the left one adjusts the game audio.
-It’s a very easy setup to master, and doesn’t get in the way…which a benchmark few headsets are able to meet.
+It’s a very easy setup to master, and doesn’t get in the way…which is a benchmark few headsets are able to meet.